'I'm fed up' - Mbappe's response to Pogba when PSG star is asked how he is

 What has been said?

-In a video on the French Football Federation website, which shows Mbappe and Pogba meeting up, the Manchester United midfielder appears to ask his team-mate how he is doing.
+In a video clip on the French Football Federation website, which, after around 44 seconds, shows Mbappe and Pogba meeting up, the Manchester United midfielder and his team-mate say how it's good to see each other.

+After hugging Pogba, Mbappe then says in French, without English subtitles: "I'm fed up."

 Why would Mbappe be fed up?